BerensF/ComparingProteins/README.md

 ## Lower Bounds

 There are three lower bounds of the Gromov-Wasserstein distance in this repositories.
 The first lower bound has a time complexity of O(n^2) the second O(n^4) and the third O(n^5).
 It is recommended to use the first lower bound, since it is much fuster than the other two.
 For more details see "Quantitative comparison of protein isosurfaces with approximated Gromov-Wasserstein-distance" from Felix Berens or "Gromov-Wasserstein Distances and the Metric Approach  to  Object  Matching" from Facundo Mémoli.
- For the thrid lower bound a linear program has to be solved.
+For the third lower bound a linear program has to be solved.
 This is done with the library lpsolve_5.5, which can be  downloaded here https://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/lp_solve_5.5.2.0_source.tar.gz/download